Diseases

 Financial rationale for a new CanL pharmaceutical development is questionable.

-GAP: Market attractiveness for a new CanL therapeutical is limited due to already licensed products and to the wide off-label use of several unlicensed drugs.
+Market attractiveness for a new CanL therapeutical is limited due to already licensed products and to the wide off-label use of several unlicensed drugs.

 Disease details